aimable0/alu-zero_day/git/README.md

-This is a dir that will contain some git projects
+The project is about git